 In January 2023, the working group published a report of their findings.

-The Maine Board of Education may obtain loans or enter into a lease-purchase agreement to acquire zero emission school buses.
+A school board may obtain loans or enter into a lease-purchase agreement to acquire zero emission school buses.
 The term of the loan or lease purchase may be up to 15 years.

-(Reference Maine Revised Statutes Title 35-A, Section 5401 and Section 10104 )
+(Reference Maine Revised Statutes Title 35-A, Section 10104 and Title 20-A Section 5401(15-A))

 Zero Emission Vehicle (ZEV) Deployment Support

 Maine joined California, Connecticut, Maryland, Massachusetts, New Jersey, New York, Oregon, Rhode Island, and Vermont in signing a memorandum of understanding (MOU) to support the deployment of ZEVs through involvement in a ZEV Program Implementation Task Force (Task Force).
-In May 2014, the Task Force published a ZEV Action Plan (PDF) (Plan) identifying 11 priority actions to accomplish the goals of the MOU, including deploying at least 3.3 million ZEVs and adequate fueling infrastructure within the signatory states by 2025.
+In May 2014, the Task Force published a ZEV Action Plan (Plan) identifying 11 priority actions to accomplish the goals of the MOU, including deploying at least 3.3 million ZEVs and adequate fueling infrastructure within the signatory states by 2025, which was achieved.
 The Plan also includes a research agenda to inform future actions.
 On an annual basis, each state must report on the number of registered ZEVs, the number of public electric vehicle (EV) charging stations and hydrogen fueling stations, and available information regarding workplace fueling for ZEVs.

-In June 2018, the Task Force published a new ZEV Action Plan (PDF) for 2018-2021.
+In June 2018, the Task Force published a new ZEV Action Plan for 2018-2021.
 Building on the 2014 Action Plan, the 2018 Action Plan makes recommendations for states and other key partners in five priority areas:

 • Raising consumer awareness and interest in electric vehicle technology;